kulbhushanchand/kulbhushanchand/README.md

 </p>
 -->

 I am a PhD student at the [National Institute of Technology Jalandhar](https://www.nitj.ac.in/).
 My research interests lie in biofeedback systems, using video games for biofeedback, and gamification.

-I am an avid supporter of **Open Source Technologies** and used them for most of my projects.
-I enjoy learning new tools & technologies and working on electronics hardware/software projects.
-When not working, I like running and cycling.
+I use Open Source Technologies for most of my projects.
 You can know more about me at my [website](https://kulbhushanchand.github.io/)

 ## 📕 Latest Blog Posts